 A typical drug test will be screening for commonly-abused drugs like:

 - opiates (heroin, opium, codeine, morphine)

 For alcohol tests, the definition of “intoxicated” also varies per state.
-In Florida, an injured employee is considered drunk during the accident if their blood alcohol content (BAC) is at least 0.08.
+In Florida, an injured employee is considered drunk at the time of the accident if their blood alcohol content (BAC) is at least 0.08.
 In some states, a BAC of 0.05 to 0.08 must be considered with other evidence to determine if you’re intoxicated.

 For the results of these tests to be valid, they have to be done within a specific time frame.
 Drug tests have to be administered within 8 hours after the accident.
 While BAC tests have to be done within 2 hours.
 Otherwise, the results will be unreliable and cannot be used in court.

-Can You Refuse a Post-Accident Drug and Alcohol Test?
+Can You Refuse a Drug Test for Workers Comp?

-Technically, you can.
-But refusing a post-accident drug and alcohol test will only prove that intoxication indeed played a part in the accident.
+But refusing a post-accident drug test will only prove that intoxication indeed played a part in the accident.
 The law presumes that if you have nothing to hide, a simple drug test won’t do you harm.

 If the injured worker refuses to submit to a drug test, it shall be presumed in the absence of clear and convincing evidence to the contrary that the injury was occasioned primarily by the influence of drugs.

-Can You Still Claim Benefits Even If You Fail the Drug Test?
+How to Claim Benefits Even If You Fail the Drug or Alcohol Test

-Failing the drug test results doesn’t necessarily mean you won’t get benefits.
+In Florida, failing the drug test doesn’t necessarily mean you won’t get workers’ compensation benefits.
 But it can make the process a lot harder.
 To be able to claim workers comp benefits, you must prove that: